sdebaene/takeout-organizer/README.md

 A set of tools to help organize and process Google Takeout data.
 This project helps you:
 1. Extract and merge multiple Takeout archives
-2. Update metadata for photos and videos
+2. Update metadata for photos and videos using the json files provided by Google Takeout
-3. Organize your media files efficiently

 ## First Step: Extracting Takeout Archives